Gavinthompson23/Django-Py-Practice/README.md

 # Django-Py-Practice
-this repo is for Django practice
+this repo is for Django practice. using docker and kubernetes.